wundergraph/wundergraph/docs-website/src/pages/docs/typescript-operations-reference/subscriptions.md

 ---
-title: TypeScript Operations Reference
+title: TypeScript Subscription Operations
-pageTitle: WunderGraph - Reference - TypeScript Operations - Subscriptions
-description:
+description: Learn how to create TypeScript Subscription Operations
 ---

 The third type of operation is a subscription.
 Subscriptions are similar to queries, but instead of returning a single result, they return a stream of results.